 Amlou is very easy to make and usually served for breakfast or tea time.
-A stone mill is the traditional method for crushing the almonds to a silky smooth paste-like consistency, but I find that a meat grinder works quite well.
-Delicious results can be obtained with a food processor, but the appearance of the amlou won't be the same unless you manage to keep the almonds in constant contact with the blade.
+A stone mill is the traditional method for crushing the almonds to a silky smooth paste-like consistency, but I find that a meat grinder or food processor both work quite well.
+If using a food processor, be aware that the appearance and texture of the amlou won't be the same as shown here unless you manage to keep the almonds in constant contact with the blade.

 Prep Time: 15 minutes

 Total Time: 25 minutes

 Yield: Approx. 2 cups

 - 1 1/2 cups (6 oz. or 200 g) whole almonds with skin

 - 1/2 to 3/4 cup (180 ml) argan oil

 - 3 to 4 tablespoons warm honey, or to taste

 Preheat your oven to 375° F (190° C).
 Wash the almonds if they feel gritty (they usually are in Morocco) and drain.
 Spread the almonds on a baking pan and roast for about 15 minutes, longer if necessary, until the almonds are crunchy and darkened but not burnt.